-Vincente de Lima, the brother of Philippines Senator Leila de Lima — currently in prison for criticizing President Duterte’s Drug War, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below.
+Vincente de Lima, the brother of Philippines Senator Leila de Lima, currently in prison for criticizing President Duterte’s Drug War, addresses the 11th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On Duterte’s assault on human rights: